signalfx/splunk-otel-ios/frameworkInstructions.md

 # How to build an XCFramework

-If you would like to import Splunk Otel as a framework into your project, follow these steps:
+If you want to import Splunk Otel as a framework into your project, follow these steps:

 ## 1. Ensure the correct build settings.